 When you talk about places with a cult following, Probe Records always come to mind.
 A compact music store, established in 1971, selling vinyl LPs and singles, CDs and T-shirts.
 Sounds normal, right?
 You’re so wrong.
 Throughout the decades, near enough half of Liverpool have a memory from Probe Records and more often than not is a fond one.
 It’s old school in Probe, and people like it that way.
 There might not be a big red ribbon to cut or some confetti to sling but any visit to Probe is special.

 Buyers Club is the definition of a hidden gem.
 So much so, that Google Maps didn’t even have a clue what we were on about when trying to find it.
 It is just beyond the Old Blind School, a narrow corridor of nothingness that doesn’t look like anything special.
 But, how often we’ve found that down these unassuming roads we come across the most special of spaces.
-To celebrate this year’s Record Store Day, they are collaborating with some of Liverpool’s best collectors, sellers and selectors across the day and evening on Saturday 22nd April.
-Entry is free to all from 12 Midday until well into the evening.
-More here.
+To celebrate this year’s Record Store Day, they will have DJs all day, stalls with various £1 7inches deals as well as listening booths.
+If that doesn’t sound inviting enough, they will also have loads of sangria jugs going out for the sunny weekend.

 81 Renshaw will be opening their doors at 7.30am to serve teas, coffees, bacon butties and veggie sausage sandwiches.
 With the Venue Space Market Place open from 8am for all your RSD needs.
 They will also be having live entertainment throughout the afternoon as well as stocking a huge selection of limited edition RSD releases.
 More info can be found here.